Doctor of Philosophy candidate

 He already has a clear idea what he wants to do when he finishes his PhD.

 “Besides eventually travelling, I’ll be returning to the Cook Islands to disseminate my research findings and immerse myself in more marine-based communities.
-Having already experienced ocean navigation from New Zealand to the Cook Islands on the vaka, Marumaru Atua, I want to continue my passion for traditional navigation as soon as I can because it really adds to the lifestyle of being ocean oriented.
-And of course, I guess one day I’ll become a lecturer.”
+Having already experienced ocean navigation from New Zealand to the Cook Islands on the vaka, Marumaru Atua, I want to continue my passion for traditional navigation as soon as I can because it really adds to the lifestyle of being ocean oriented.”